 New book: Screen Stories – Lewes Goes to the Pictures

-This new book will be published by the Lewes History Group on 27 May 2017.
+This new book was published by the Lewes History Group on 27 May 2017.

 The building of Depot, Lewes’ new cinema, was the original catalyst for Screen Stories.
 Reel Lewes, a group of Lewes-based film professionals and researchers led by Ruth Thomson, has spent two years investigating the history of the three previous cinemas in the town: the County Theatre (Watergate Lane), Cinema de Luxe (School Hill) and the Odeon (Cliffe), which operated from 1910 to 1971.